Bills

 Version:

 Repeals the authorization of a physician to transmit a treatment plan by mail or facsimile and the requirement that the physician submit the plan to an address or facsimile number provided by the employer.
 Requires an employer to file a response, either accepting or objecting to a treatment plan, within ten days of receipt.
-Imposes a monetary penalty if an employer does not file a response within the ten-day period, unless the Director of Labor and Industrial Relations determines there was good cause in the delay.
+Imposes a monetary penalty if an employer does not file a response within the ten-day period, unless there was good cause for the delay.
 Clarifies that a treatment plan is deemed accepted if an employer fails to file certain documents within the ten-day period.
-Effective 7/1/3000.
-(HD2)
+Imposes penalties on employers found to have improperly denied a treatment plan.
+(CD1)

 Discussed in Hearing